Relying on Home Insurance or your builder’s Public Liability policy when carrying out an extension is definitely not a good idea.

 If you have a party wall agreement in place with one or more neighbours, you will probably be responsible for rectifying any damage caused to their property (however serious) so you should seek professional party wall advice in this respect and make sure you have adequate cover in place.
 We can also provide JCT 6.5.1 Insurance.
 Self-Build Zone provides a range of Site Insurance as well as our extension Site Insurance, to help you get the right cover.

-Extension Site Insurance is available for a range of different policy durations which can be extended as required.
-Using Site Insurance for an extension project will provide cover in all the places home insurance does not, including when the property is unoccupied prior to and during the extension works.
+Extension Insurance is available for a range of different policy durations.
+Insurance for building work for an extension project will provide cover in all the places home insurance does not, including when the property is unoccupied prior to and during the extension works.
 Most people don't realise that standard home insurance will not cover you adequately and carries many exclusions.
 Simply relying on your builders' Public Liability is a very short-sighted approach and will not cover you unless you can demonstrate they were negligent.
 Site Insurance is the most practical and efficient way of covering your extension project.
+If you approach the end of your extension insurance policy and you aren’t finished with the work you can purchase a new policy to keep you covered.
+Our site insurance policies can be for the duration of 3 months all the way through to 24 months.

 Legal Expenses Insurance Cover